soapbox-pub/rebased/docs/configuration/cheatsheet.md

     * `Pleroma.Web.ActivityPub.MRF.MentionPolicy`: Drops posts mentioning configurable users.
 (See [`:mrf_mention`](#mrf_mention)).
     * `Pleroma.Web.ActivityPub.MRF.VocabularyPolicy`: Restricts activities to a configured set of vocabulary.
 (See [`:mrf_vocabulary`](#mrf_vocabulary)).
     * `Pleroma.Web.ActivityPub.MRF.ObjectAgePolicy`: Rejects or delists posts based on their age when received.
 (See [`:mrf_object_age`](#mrf_object_age)).
     * `Pleroma.Web.ActivityPub.MRF.ActivityExpirationPolicy`: Sets a default expiration on all posts made by users of the local instance.
-Requires `Pleroma.ActivityExpiration` to be enabled for processing the scheduled delections.
+Requires `Pleroma.Workers.PurgeExpiredActivity` to be enabled for processing the scheduled delections.
     * `Pleroma.Web.ActivityPub.MRF.ForceBotUnlistedPolicy`: Makes all bot posts to disappear from public timelines.
 * `transparency`: Make the content of your Message Rewrite Facility settings public (via nodeinfo).
 * `transparency_exclusions`: Exclude specific instance names from MRF transparency.
 The use of the exclusions feature will be disclosed in nodeinfo as a boolean value.